HugoJourdan/Color-Flow/README.md

 _________________
 # REQUIREMENTS

 Color Flow requires a `color.txt` file stored in either `~/Library/Application Support/Glyphs 3/info` or the same directory as the current Glyphs source file.
-Preference is given to the latter allowing for the sharing of the `color.txt` file with glyphs source files to retain labelling information between project contributors.
+Preference is given to the latter allowing for the sharing of the `color.txt` file with glyphs source files to retain labelling information between project collaborators.

 The `color.txt` file requires the formatting `colorName=meaning`, with each key on a newline and with no space surrounding the '='.
 An example, with the defined colorNames is given below.